kaila-frazer/MCS_in_the_CCS/README.md

 Inputs required:
 To make this figure, you'll need a netCDF of sea surface temperature data.
 Here, we use dynamically downscaled sea surface temperature data which was published in Pozo Buil et al. (2021).

-## Calculate habitat threshold
+## 3. Calculate habitat thresholds
 Calculate a threshold for core species habitat using the dismo() package in R. We chose the equal sensitivity and specificity threshold.

 Inputs required:
 Calculating the threshold requires access to the original species distribution models as well as the original data.
 We've included the accurate thresholds where necessary in the code going forward, so accessing these models isn't necessary to get the rest of the code to work.

-## Measure habitat
+## 4. Measure habitat
-**** the impacts of marine cold-spells on two species' suitable.
+Here, we create dataframes which quantify the impacts of marine cold-spells on two species' suitable habitat within California's National Marine Sanctuaries.
 Please note that this script is computationally intensive to run (allocate half a day to run on a supercomputer).

 Inputs required:
 This code requires many raster files of habitat suitability.
 These files are publicly available on ERDDAP (https://www.ncei.noaa.gov/erddap/index.html).
-It also requires the five NMS Shapefiles included in this repository.
-You'll also need dataframes of marine cold-spells detected in the system, which can be created via the Detect marine cold-spells.R script.
+It also requires the five NMS Shapefiles and unique raster key included in this repository.
+You'll also need dataframes of marine cold-spells detected in the system, which are included here and can be created via the Detect marine cold-spells.R script.

 ## Build Fig 1
 Code to create Fig 1, which displays a map of the California Current System and its National Marine Sanctuaries.